Chapter 8: Missions

 “Praise the Lord!”

-Later, as all sat around a small crackling fire, R’bekah shared details of the king’s proclamation and Jon’than’s delivery of it.
-Next she told of the cave, the child’s hand she’d found there, and of the Lord’s inspiration about opposing such evil.
+Later, as all sat around a small crackling fire, Rebekah shared details of the king’s proclamation and Jonathan’s delivery of it.
+Next, she told of the cave, the child’s hand she’d found there, and of the Lord’s inspiration about opposing such evil.

-Their eyes were sad, moved by this vile thing.
-“We must do something,” one appealed, followed by many sounds of agreement.
+Tears streamed down many faces.
+Anger showed on others’.
+“We must do something,” one appealed, followed by sounds of agreement.

 She told them her five-fold plan: training, spying, praying, anointing, and adopting.